openstack/openstack-manuals/doc/hot-guide/source/composition.rst

   resource_registry:
     "OS::Nova::Server": my_nova.yaml

-A more detailed discussion on this can be found here :ref:`environments`
+A more detailed discussion on this can be found :ref:`environments`.

 Now you can use "OS::Nova::Server" in our top level template (main.yaml).